titanclass/jsaas/README.md

 ## Changelog

+### 0.4.1 - 2019-03-29

+* Fix a bug in `atob` causing incorrect results for certain inputs.

 ### 0.4.0 - 2019-03-07

-* Use `futures::sync::mpsc` for better Tokio integration
+* Use `futures::sync::mpsc` for better Tokio integration.
-* Rust 1.33.0
+* Rust 1.33.0.
-* First version published to Crates.io (in addition to DockerHub)
+* First version published to Crates.io (in addition to DockerHub).

 ### 0.3.0 - 2019-02-20

 * Fix a bug causing a crash if invalid values are returned by supplied JS code.
 * Add `atob`, `btoa` implementations for Base64 support.
 * Use HTTP status 400 where appropriate.
-* Rust 1.32.0
+* Rust 1.32.0.

 ### 0.2.0 - 2019-02-04